Im-Beast/deno_tui/README.md

 > **Note** --unstable flag is required everywhere, because not every used API is stabilized yet.

-> **Note** I'm unable to test macOS version myself, if you do – please open a discussion or an issue describing how well
-> (or not) it runs

 | Operating system     | Linux | macOS | Windows¹<sup>,</sup>² | WSL  |
 | -------------------- | ----- | ----- | --------------------- | ---- |
 | Base                 | ✔️    | ✔️    | ✔️                    | ✔️   |